Skip to content

 taufac : float | None

-Factor comprised between 0 and 1 to initialize the trust region radius.
+Factor ranging from 0 to 1 to initialize the trust region radius.
+The

 first iteration, the computed results for the full Gauss-Newton step